mlaveaux/merc/README.md

  - `merc-pbes` can identify symmetries in paramerised boolean equation systems [PBES](https://doi.org/10.1016%2Fj.tcs.2005.06.016), located in the `tools/mcrl2` workspace.
  - `merc-ltsgraph` is a GUI tool to visualize LTSs, located in the `tools/GUI` workspace.

-Various crates are also published on [crates.io](https://crates.io/), see the [crates](./crates) directory for an overview.
+Various crates are also published on [crates.io](https://crates.io/users/mlaveaux), see the [crates](./crates) directory for an overview.

 ## License

 The work is licensed under the Boost Software License, see the [`LICENSE`](./LICENSE) for details.
 Third party dependencies have additional license terms, which are included in the `3rd-party` directory.
-Furthermore, a `deny.toml` file is included to ensure that no `crates.io` dependencies with incompatible licenses are added.
+Furthermore, `cargo deny` is used to ensure that no `crates.io` dependencies with incompatible licenses are added.

 ## Related Work